 COVID-19 Vaccine Locator

 Florida has many sites providing COVID-19 vaccines free to residents.
 Use the vaccine finder to find a site near you.
 Supplies are limited and appointments may be required.
 Vaccines are free at all locations.
-As of March 22, 2021, the following groups are now eligible:

 For more information on vaccine eligibility and general FAQS, LEARN MORE